tedneward/pptbuilder/README.md

 ## Tech stack
 I need a Markdown library that doesn't go from Markdown straight to HTML; I need it to parse into an intermediate format that allows me to do the actual output.
 Beyond that, this could be done in just about any language/platform stack that allows me to do this headless (for CI/CD purposes).

 Java seems to be the best solution; it has an XIncluding XML parser, PPTX support (in the Apache POI libraries) and Markdown libraries (Flexmark-Java) that I need.
-I can write it one of many different Java languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Thinking Kotlin for now--seems to be the best "Java++" I can work with.
+I can write it one of many different Java languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Thinking Kotlin for now--seems to be the best "Java++" I can work with. **Update:** Chose Kotlin,

 ## Feature backlog

+### Infrastructure
 * Create a diagnostic log of items happening (with verbosity levels)

+* Fix lazyinit titleonly problem with PPT

+* Provide "property" support, to customize slide decks with values (mostly to choose whether to include certain slides or sections or not)?

+* Work off of template files as starting points for processed output

+### Markdown
+* Footnotes (`[^1]` or `[^devguide]`) should be collected into a slide section at the end of the deck; references should be normalized by footnote tag

 * Fenced code blocks should be in separate text boxes

-* Provide "property" support, to customize slide decks with values (mostly to choose whether to include certain slides or sections or not)?
+* Support "*" vs "-" bullet list differences (bullet vs no-bullet)

 * Title slide contact info--all should be relevant hyperlinks (mailto's for email, URL for twitter, etc)